Anshlulla/Image-Segmentation-for-Self-Driving-Cars/README.md

 # Image-Segmentation-for-Self-Driving-Cars

 ## Overview
 This project focuses on image segmentation for self-driving cars using the U-Net architecture.
 The U-Net is a convolutional neural network designed for image segmentation tasks, making it suitable for identifying and localizing objects in real-time.
 The model is trained on a dataset of labeled images containing various objects relevant to autonomous driving, such as vehicles, pedestrians, and traffic signs.
-The goal is to develop a robust object detection system to enhance the safety and performance of self-driving cars.
+The goal is to develop a robust model to segment different features of the road to enhance the safety and performance of self-driving cars.

 ## Workflow